Motor Trade Insurance image

 How long until I receive my motor trade insurance documents?

-What if I want to increase the level of my motor trade insurance cover I have mid-term?
+What if I want to increase my motor trade insurance coverage mid-term?

 How can I pay for my motor trade insurance?

-Are there any exceptions to vehicle types that can be insured under a motor trade policy?
+Are there exceptions to vehicle types covered under a motor trade policy?

 Can lease/hire purchase vehicles be covered under a motor trade policy?